Our story

 Cliniques pop-up Mtl Nord_2020_2

 In 2020, DocTocToc was officially designated a registered charity.
-In August of the same year, in close collaboration with the CIUSSS du Nord-de-l’Île-de-Montréal and the nonprofit Parole d’excluEs, the team organized a pop-up pediatric care clinic in Montreal North, a neighborhood with high poverty rates.
+In August that same year, in close collaboration with the CIUSSS du Nord-de-l’Île-de-Montréal and the nonprofit Parole d’excluEs, the team organized a pop-up pediatric care clinic in Montreal North, a neighbourhood with high poverty rates.

 Cliniques pop-up Mtl Nord_2020_3

-Three years later, at the Montreal North annual health fair, DocTocToc hosted a neurodevelopmental screening event for children aged 0 to 5, again in close collaboration with the CIUSSS du Nord-de-l’Île-de-Montréal.
+Three years later, at the Montreal North annual health fair, DocTocToc hosted a neurodevelopmental screening event for children aged 0 to 5, again collaborating with the CIUSSS du Nord-de-l’Île-de-Montréal.

 DocTocToc’s first two activities were a huge success.
-Their high attendance rates and the problems the team identified among children demonstrated a real need for care and access to health services.
+Their high participation rates and the variety of problems identified among the children demonstrated a real need for improved care and access to health services.

 UP_Cliniques pop-up Mtl Nord_2020_1 (1)

 On March 19, 2025, the DocTocToc mobile clinic was inaugurated, in partnership with the Montreal Children’s Hospital Foundation and McGill University’s Faculty of Medicine.
-DocTocToc hopes to care for 1,500 children per year, all while pursuing its mission in teaching, research, evaluation, knowledge translation and advocacy.
-The team is also seeking out partnerships and collaborations with various resources in the field.
+DocTocToc aims to care for 1,500 children per year, while concurrently pursuing its mission in teaching, research, evaluation, knowledge translation and advocacy.
+The team is also actively seeking partnerships and collaborations with various community organizations.

 Coopérathon_2017